dwindy/learngit/readme.txt

-first line of readme
+modified first line of readme
-second line of readme
+modified second line of readme